-We will record our Servicing Related Assets on our balance sheet at fair value, and changes in their fair value will be reflected in our consolidated results of operations.
+We record our Servicing Related Assets on our balance sheet at fair value, and changes in their fair value is reflected in our consolidated results of operations.
 The determination of the fair value of Servicing Related Assets requires our management to make numerous estimates and assumptions that could materially differ from actual results.
 Such estimates and assumptions include, among other things, prepayment rates, as well as estimates of the future cash flows from the Servicing Related Assets, interest rates, delinquencies and foreclosure rates of the underlying mortgage loans.
 The ultimate realization of the value of the Servicing Related Assets, which are measured at fair value on a recurring basis, may be materially different than the fair values of such assets as may be reflected in our consolidated financial statements as of any particular date.
-The use of different estimates or assumptions regarding prepayment rates or the other factors examined in determining fair value could cause the fair value of our Servicing Related Assets to materially vary, which could have a material adverse effect on our financial position, results of operations and cash flows.
-If the fair value of our Servicing Related Assets to racervicing Related Assets, which would have a negative impact on our financial results.
+The use of different estimates or assumptions in connection with the valuation of these assets could produce materially different fair values for such assets.
+Our failure to make accurate assumptions regarding prepayment rates or the other factors examined in determining fair value could cause the fair value of our Servicing Related Assets to materially vary, which could have a material adverse effect on our financial position, results of operations and cash flows.
+If the fair value of our Servicing Related Assets decreases, we would be required to record a non-cash charge, which would have a negative impact on our financial results.
 Furthermore, a significant increase in prepayment speeds could materially reduce the ultimate cash flows we receive from the Servicing Related Assets, and we could ultimately receive substantially less than what we paid for such assets.